forwardadvance/angular_unit_testing_jasmine_intro/README.md

 Don't go over-complicating your tests with anything surprising or you have defeated the point of testing.
 Sensible, well named helper functions are allowed.

-aside.box
-:markdown
-  ## What about Karma?

-  Karma is a unit testing framework that can run Jasmine tests in a console.
-It is especially useful when deploying on a CI server.

-!=resources(exercise)

-section.exercise
-:markdown
 ## Exercise 1 - Check that basic maths works

 In this exercise, we're going to set up and run some tests in a simple, browser based test harness.
 In the next section we will automate these tests so they run automatically.